Positive microlocal holonomies are globally regular: Dg-categories and moduli of sheaves with Legendrian singular support

 Here the homotopy colimit is taken in the $\infty$-category $\mbox{dg-Cat}_k$ of well generated dg-categories over $k$, cf.~\cite{Tabuada_Wellgenerated}.
 Intuitively, $\Sh_{\La,\tt}(\R^2)_0$ captures compactly supported sheaves with singular support on $\La$ with the additional data of their microstalks at the basepoints of $\tt$ and a common identification of these microstalks.
-Note also that the functors in the diagram of Definition \ref{def:cat_decorated_sheaves} preserve compact objects.